Type 95 heavy tank: Development of the Type 95

 The development of a new multi-turreted tank started in 1932 and was completed in 1934.
-The overall shape of the Type 95 followed the design of the earlier Type 91, but it had thicker armor and its firepower was significantly improved.
+The overall shape of the Type 95 followed the design of the earlier Type 91, but it had thicker armour and its firepower was significantly improved.
+A more powerful inline 6-cylinder engine produced 290 horsepower.
 Its suspension system was modified from that of the Type 91.
 While still using a leaf spring suspension, it had only nine road wheels on each side.
-It was the largest Japanese tank at the time, weighting in at 26 tonne.
-Four prototypes were produced in 1934.
-However, the multi-turreted tank concept was cancelled, therefore, the Type 95 did not go into production.
-It proved to be a complicated design with poor mobility and had a lower top speed than desired.

-Modeled on German and Italian tank designs, this tank featured 3 turrets.
-Mounted in the central turret was the primary weapon of Type 95, a Type 94 7 cm tank gun specifically designed for it.
+Mounted in the central turret was the primary weapon, a Type 94 7 cm tank gun specifically designed for the Type 95 heavy tank.
 The cannon could fire both Type 92 high-explosive shells and Type 95 armor-piercing shells.
 The gun elevation angle was 20 degrees and gun depression angle was −12 degrees.
 A 6.5 mm machine gun was also mounted in the main turret.
-Two addition turrets gave Type 95 yet more firepower: a Type 94 3.7 cm tank cannon was mounted in one auxiliary turret, and the other rear facing auxiliary turret featured a 6.5 mm machine gun.
+Its two additional turrets gave Type 95 yet more firepower: a Type 94 3.7 cm tank cannon was mounted in the front auxiliary turret, and the rear facing auxiliary turret featured a 6.5 mm machine gun.

+It was the largest Japanese tank at the time, weighing in at 26 tonne.
+Four prototypes were produced in 1934.
+However, the multi-turreted tank concept was cancelled, so the Type 95 did not go into production.
+It proved to be a complicated design with poor mobility and had a lower top speed than desired.